A Bird came down the Walk: Critique

 Harold Bloom notes that the bird displays a "complex mix of qualities: ferocity, fastidiousness, courtesy, fear, and grace", and writes that the description of the bird's flight is that seen by the soul rather than the "finite eyes".

 Vendler observes that Dickinson wrote two versions of the middle portion of the poem.
-The version she sent to her literary mentor Thomas Wentworth Higginson has no punctuation after "Head" and a period after the word "Cautious".
-In Dickinson's personal copy, there is a comma (not a period) after "Cautious".
+The version she sent to her literary mentor Thomas Wentworth Higginson has no punctuation after "head" and a period after the word "cautious".
+In Dickinson's personal copy, there also is no punctuation after "Head" but there is a comma after "Cautious".
 In the first version then, the bird is cautious, but in the second version, it is the poet who is cautious.
-In the fair copy, both a period and a dash follow "Head", and a comma follows "Cautious".
+In a fair copy inscribed in a fascicle, both a period and a dash follow "Head", and a comma follows "Cautious".
 The fair copy version is the one usually printed, and, as Vendler notes, this version accords with Dickinson's comic sense.